Better than Valentine's Day: Three things to celebrate instead!

-Betty Freidan's seminal work is credited with sparking the modern feminist movement.
-You can learn more about Betty Freidan in Jewish Women: A Comprehensive Historical Encyclopedia and We Remember, or check out the new book, A Strange Stirring: The Feminine Mystique and American Women at the Dawn of the 1960s by Stephanie Coontz.
+Betty Friedan's seminal work is credited with sparking the modern feminist movement.
+You can learn more about Betty Friedan in Jewish Women: A Comprehensive Historical Encyclopedia and We Remember, or check out the new book, A Strange Stirring: The Feminine Mystique and American Women at the Dawn of the 1960s by Stephanie Coontz.
 It's been getting lots of press.
 I really enjoyed this interview with Coontz on NPR.

 Did that help take your mind off Valentine's Day?
 Even for a moment?
 I hope so.
 But even if it didn't, it's ok.
 As Jill of Feministe wrote, "It’s just a day.
 We’re all going to be fine."